 No definite or tentative dates have been agreed for the GNSS programmes.
 In addition, safety requires a backup means of en-route navigation if all GNSS service is temporarily lost.
 Such backup facilities may include continued use of VOR/DME, DME/DME or NDB.

 COMMENTARY (GBAS): ICAO has identified the band 108–117.975 MHz to support GBAS/VDB (ground-based augmentation system/VHF data broadcast) operations.
 WRC-03 and WRC-07 reviewed this band and introduced an allocation to the AM(R)S which, in the frequency band 108–112 MHz is limited to ground-based systems that transmit navigational information in support of air navigation and surveillance functions.
 This restriction was introduced to prevent aircraft systems using this frequency band which may cause interference to FM broadcast receivers.
-These systems shall not cause harmful interference to nor claim protection from international standardized systems operating in the aeronautical radionavigation service (Footnote 5.197A (WRC-12) refers).
+These systems shall not cause harmful interference to nor claim protection from international standardized systems operating in the aeronautical radionavigation service (No. 5.197A (WRC-12) refers).
 This provision authorizes the operation of, in accordance with ICAO SARPs, GBAS/VDB systems in the frequency band 108–117.975 MHz.

 COMMENTARY (VDL Mode 4): SARPs have also been developed for VDL Mode 4 which supports surveillance (e.g. ADS-B) and point-to-point communication applications.
 This system can also operate in the band 112–117.975 MHz.
-Provisions have been made for such use in Annex 10 and the Radio Regulations (Footnote 5.197A (WRC-12) and Resolution 413 (Rev. WRC-12) refer).
+Provisions have been made for such use in Annex 10 and the Radio Regulations (No. 5.197A (WRC-12) and Resolution 413 (Rev. WRC-12) refer).
 The development of frequency assignment planning criteria for VDL Mode 4 to secure compatibility with the localizer, VOR and GBAS when operating in the frequency band 112–117.975 MHz has been completed.

 Allocations to other services

-Footnote 5.197 was added by the ITU WARC-87 for mobile services.
+No. 5.197 was added by the ITU WARC-87 for mobile services.
 The footnote introduced the mobile service in the band 108–111.975 MHz in a number of countries.
 Based on present expectations for the use of the band, it is improbable that this footnote can be considered for implementation for many years in the country mentioned in the footnote.
 The footnote is not meaningful in practical terms and carries the risk that more country names will be added at future conferences.
 Hence, it should be deleted in its entirety.
-Furthermore, it should be noted that no guidance exists on how Footnote 5.197 (WRC-12) would be applied, or what essential prior agreements are necessary within aviation for mobile service operations to commence on any single frequency or within particular sub-bands.
+Furthermore, it should be noted that no guidance exists on how No. 5.197 (WRC-12) would be applied, or what essential prior agreements are necessary within aviation for mobile service operations to commence on any single frequency or within particular sub-bands.
 This inexactness compounds the problem, as it leaves room for undesirable interpretations that could be used to allow entry of the mobile service in the band.
 The names of many countries initially included in this footnote have been deleted, leaving the concerns on compatibility and protection of ILS/VOR limited to the country that currently remains mentioned in the footnote.

 WRC-12